Skip to main content

 How often should I do HIIT workouts?

-Beginners should start with 1-2 HIIT sessions per week, allowing 48-72 hours recovery between sessions.
-Intermediate and advanced exercisers can perform 2-4 HIIT workouts per week.
-Never do HIIT on consecutive days as your body needs time to recover.
-Pair HIIT with strength training and rest days for optimal results.
-More is not always better - quality and recovery are more important than quantity.
+Beginners should start with 1–2 HIIT sessions per week, allowing 48–72 hours of recovery between sessions.
+Intermediate exercisers can progress to 2–4 sessions per week.
+Never do HIIT on consecutive days, and always balance it with strength training and adequate rest days.
+More is not always better — quality and recovery matter more than frequency.

 Can beginners do HIIT?

-Yes, beginners can do HIIT, but should start gradually with modified exercises and longer rest periods.
-Start with a 1:2 or 1:3 work-to-rest ratio (e.g., 20 seconds work, 40-60 seconds rest).
-Use low-impact exercises like marching in place, step-ups, or modified burpees instead of jumping movements.
-Focus on proper form over speed or intensity.
-Consider starting with just 10-15 minutes and gradually increase duration as fitness improves.
+Yes, but start gradually with modified exercises and longer rest periods.
+Use a 1:2 or 1:3 work-to-rest ratio (e.g., 20 seconds work, 40–60 seconds rest) and choose low-impact movements like step-ups or modified burpees instead of jumping variations.
+Begin with just 10–15 minutes and increase duration over weeks as your fitness improves.

 Is HIIT better than regular cardio for fat loss?

-HIIT is generally more effective for fat loss due to the afterburn effect (EPOC), which keeps your metabolism elevated for up to 24 hours post-workout.
-Studies show HIIT can reduce body fat by 1.5-2% in 8-12 weeks while preserving muscle mass.
-However, the best workout is one you'll stick to consistently.
-Some people prefer steady-state cardio, and that's fine.
-For optimal results, combine both HIIT and moderate-intensity cardio in your routine.
+HIIT is generally more effective for fat loss due to the EPOC (afterburn) effect, which keeps metabolism elevated for up to 24 hours post-workout.
+However, the best workout is one you'll perform consistently.
+Consider combining both HIIT and moderate steady-state cardio — such as Zone 2 training — for a balanced, sustainable approach.

 How long should a HIIT workout be?

-An effective HIIT workout typically lasts 15-30 minutes, including warm-up and cool-down.
-The actual high-intensity intervals usually total only 4-10 minutes within that timeframe.
-For example: 5-minute warm-up, 15-20 minutes of intervals (alternating work and rest), and 5-minute cool-down.
+An effective HIIT session typically lasts 15–30 minutes including warm-up and cool-down.
+The actual high-intensity intervals usually total only 4–10 minutes within that timeframe.
 If you can maintain high intensity for longer than 30 minutes, you're likely not working hard enough during the intense intervals.

 What's the best HIIT interval timing?